1nuno/Farfetch-API/README.md

 ﻿# Farfetch API!

 Hello, this repo contains an API for fetching data from a fashion online store called Farfetch.
-For more information on the API itself checkout the documentation on the docs folder and for a nice demo checkout the video in the demo folder.
+For more information on the API itself checkout the documentation on the docs folder and for a nice demo checkout the demo folder as well as this little video I made https://youtu.be/Cc0JIqnfUcQ.
 <br>
 <br>